Free Research Preview. DrugChatter may produce inaccurate information.

 The Safety of Low-Dose Methotrexate: Weighing the Risks and Benefits

-Methotrexate is a widely used medication for treating various conditions, including rheumatoid arthritis, psoriasis, and cancer.
-While it is generally considered safe, taking low doses of methotrexate can still pose some risks.
-In this article, we will explore the potential adverse effects of low-dose methotrexate and discuss the importance of careful monitoring and dosage adjustments.
+Methotrexate is a widely used medication in the treatment of various conditions, including rheumatoid arthritis, psoriasis, and cancer.
+While it is generally considered safe, low-dose methotrexate can still pose some risks and adverse effects.
+In this article, we will explore the potential side effects of low-dose methotrexate and discuss the importance of careful monitoring and management.

-While low-dose methotrexate is generally considered safe, it can still cause some adverse effects, including:
+While low-dose methotrexate is generally considered safe, it can still cause some common adverse effects, including:

 * Nausea and vomiting